Alazerys/LightsPlus/README.md

 # LightsPlus
-LightsPlus is a mod for Minecraft 1.7.10 made by Alazerys.
-LightsPlus adds new decorative lighting options to the game.
+LightsPlus is a mod for Minecraft 1.7.10 that adds new decorative lighting options into the game.